tobiasliebmann/WaveSim/README.md

 the first time step.
 However, doing this causes a problem since the it involves the amplitudes at time step -1 which are not defined at this point.
 But, the amplitudes at this time step can be calculated using the second initial condition.
-To do this the derivative is discritized via a central finite difference
+To do this the derivative is discretized via a central finite difference
 <br>
 <br>